There are two ways in which you can experience firsthand what happens at the school.

 We run several Open Days each year to give potential students an opportunity to gain a real taste of life at the School.
 During the day you can meet current students, staff and observe classes as well as have a Q&A session with Principal, George Peck.
 The Open Day runs alongside a normal school day and so we need to limit the number of places to ensure it doesn't disrupt the training.

-We will be holding an Open Day in October 2019.
+We will be holding an Open Day on Thursday 17 October 2019.
 Please revisit this page in September to book a place or sign up to receive our e-newsletter if you would like to be notified when booking opens:

 The Oxford School of Drama is committed to developing diversity in the arts and working proactively towards an increase in the range of actors training for the profession.
 The outreach work aims to increase access for all those who aspire to train at drama school and to ensure that the students training at The Oxford School of Drama are representative of our wider national communities.